AdiPat/uniq-ts/README.md

 A powerful, TypeScript-based reimplementation of the UNIX `uniq` command-line tool. 🚀

-Effortlessly filter unique lines from files or standard input, sharpening your programming skills while building something useful.

 Inspired by [John Crickett's Coding Challenges](https://codingchallenges.fyi/challenges/challenge-uniq/), this project is a perfect weekend hackathon for sharpening your TypeScript chops. 🧠💻

 ---

 ## 📜 What Is `uniq`?

-> From the UNIX manual:
->
-> The uniq utility reads the specified `input_file`, comparing **adjacent lines**, and writes a copy of each unique input line to the `output_file`.
+> The uniq utility reads the specified input_file comparing adjacent lines, and
+> writes a copy of each unique input line to the output_file.
+If input_file is a
-> If `input_file` is `-` or omitted, it reads from standard input.
-> If `output_file` is omitted, the output goes to standard output.
->
+> single dash (‘-’) or absent, the standard input is read.
+If output_file is
+> absent, standard output is used for output.
+The second and succeeding copies
+> of identical adjacent input lines are not written.
+Repeated lines in the input
-> ✨ **Important:** Repeated lines are detected **only if they are adjacent**.
-To ensure accurate results, it might be necessary to sort the file before using `uniq`.
+> will not be detected if they are not adjacent, so it may be necessary to sort
+> the files first.

 ---